Nike-Inc/Willow/README.md

 The `LoggerConfiguration` class is a container class to store all the configuration information to be applied to a particular `Logger`.
 Here are all the configurable parameters and their respective descriptions.

-* `modifiers: [LogLevel: [Modifier]] = [:]` - The dictionary of modifiers to apply to each associated log level.
+* `modifiers: [LogLevel: [LogMessageModifier]] = [:]` - The dictionary of modifiers to apply to each associated log level.
 * `writers: [LogLevel: [Writer]] = [.all: [ConsoleWriter()]` - The dictionary of writers to write to for the associated log level.
 Writers can be used to log output to a specific destination such as the console or to a file.
 * `executionMethod: ExecutionMethod = .Synchronous(lock: NSRecursiveLock())` - The execution method used when writing messages.

 `LoggerConfiguration` and `Logger` objects can only be customized during initialization.
 If you need to change a `Logger` at runtime, it is advised to create an additional logger with a custom configuration to fit your needs.
 It is perfectly acceptable to have many different `Logger` instances running simutaneously.

-There are two class methods that return custom `LoggerConfiguration` instances using combinations of the custom `Modifier` objects.
+There are two class methods that return custom `LoggerConfiguration` instances using combinations of the custom `LogMessageModifier` objects.
 These convenience methods make it VERY easy add timestamps as well as colored log message formatting to your `Logger` instance.

 * `timestampConfiguration()` - A logger configuration instance with a timestamp modifier applied to each log level.
 * `coloredTimestampConfiguration()` - A logger configuration instance with a timestamp and color modifier applied to each log level.